KITT

 The Duku team delivered end-to-end product development and design services, from concept development to market.
 Due to the practical applications of the emergency product, it was more important than ever to conduct robust ‘real world’ testing to ensure proof of concept and optimise product functionality.

-KEY FEATURES
+PRODUCT FEATURES

 Colour-coded adrenaline pens: for fast and easy identification in an emergency